hr-it-solutions/DD_imgcopyresized/README.md

 # DEMO
 There´s also a demo available.

- To test that demo on you php environment. open /demo/index.php on you editor and jump to line 33
+To test that demo on you php environment.<br>
+open /demo/index.php on you editor and jump to line 33

       <!-- DD_ImgCopyResized implementation step by step - Manual  -->

- There you can find a step by step manual (See Comments on demo/index.php) Please read all steps there.
+There you can find a step by step manual (See Comments on demo/index.php)       <br>
+Please read all steps there.

  Good luck

 -

 Author: Didldu e.K.
-Florian Häusler https://www.hr-it-solution.com
+Florian Häusler https://www.hr-it-solution.com              <br>

-Copyright: (C) 2011 - 2016 Didldu e.K. | HR IT-Solutions
+Copyright: (C) 2011 - 2016 Didldu e.K. | HR IT-Solutions                        <br>
 http://www.gnu.org/licenses/gpl-2.0.html GNU/GPLv2 only